itomashe/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-The 5 min intrval is 835
+The 5 min interval is 835

 **Imputing missing values**

-There are a number of days/intervals where there are missing values in the original data set The presence of missing days may introduce bias into some calculations or summaries of the data.
+There are a number of days/intervals with missing values in the original dataset.
+The presence of missing days may introduce bias into some calculations or summaries of the data.
 The md.pattern() function in the mice package produces a tabulation of the missing data patterns.